 2 Source: ONS, Regional Gross Value Added (balanced) by industry: City and Regions

 3 Source: ONS, UK Business Counts, 2023

 4 Census, 2021

-High value sectors where we have a clear comparative advantage
+Growth driving sectors where we have a clear comparative advantage

-The pan-Dorset area has a number of high value sectors where we have a clear comparative advantage.
-There are sectors where we can compete in global markets and which offer our residents better paid opportunities.
+The pan-Dorset area has a number of growth driving sectors where we have a clear comparative advantage.
+These are sectors where we can compete in global markets and which offer our residents better paid opportunities.
 These include:

-- advanced engineering and manufacturing (with a particular focus on marine/maritime, aerospace, defence and security) - finance and insurance (including Fintech).
+- advanced engineering and manufacturing (with a particular focus on marine/maritime and aerospace) - defence - clean energy industries (capitalising on our unique natural assets) - financial services (including Fintech).

-In addition, our emerging digital and creative sector benefits from our rich cultural heritage, our investment in smart technologies and the international reputations of both Bournemouth University and the Arts University Bournemouth in these fields.
+In addition, our rapidly growing digital and creative sector benefits from our rich cultural heritage, our investment in smart technologies and the international reputations of our universities in these fields.
 It therefore represents a key growth opportunity for the future.